SME Accounting Specialists

 14/03/2024 More...

 If you have taxable income of less than £17,570 in 2023-24 you will have no tax to pay on interest received.
 This figure is calculated by adding the £5,000 starting rate limit for savings (where 0% of the interest is taxable) to the current £12,570 personal allowance.
-However, it is important to note that if your total non-savings income
+In addition, there is also a Personal Savings Allowance (PSA).
+This

 14/03/2024 More...